-For more information on the Azure AD, please refer to the Microsoft documentation on Azurethe Microsoft documentation on Azure.
+For more information on the Azure AD, please refer to the Microsoft documentation on Azure.

 4.4.
 Set Azure application permissions

 When you have created the new application, you must add the application to the Contributor role of the subscription.